Coldsp33d/memory-simulator/README.md

 ## _Detailed HOWTO_
 1. ### _STEP 1_ Starting the simulator
- Navigate to the directory containing all the memory simulator files, and run the file client.py using the command
+ Navigate to the directory containing all the memory simulator files, and run the client file using the command
  ```python3 __main__.py```
  Note that the client program must be run with Python v3.4 or later.
 Proceed to Step 2.